bridgetmaddison/bridgetmaddisoncbt-site/content/coming-to-therapy.md

 recommended CBT to me along with ACT as potential forms of therapy, and through some research I discovered Bridget in Malvern.
-Despite the current climate of the world and the majority of our counselling sessions having to be conducted long distance via Zoom (and many other online platforms!), Bridget went out of her way to be there for me both as a counselor and for emotional support throughout, and has subsequently helped me through some of the most challenging months of my life.
+Despite the current climate of the world and the majority of our counselling sessions having to be conducted long distance, Bridget went out of her way to be there for me both as a counselor and for emotional support throughout, and has subsequently helped me through some of the most challenging months of my life.
 Through compassion therapy, 'self kindness', meditation